Dyer, Nevada: History

 The post office at Dyer has been in operation since 1889.
 The community took its name from nearby Dyer's Ranch.

 Education

 Residents are zoned to the Esmeralda County School District for grades K-8.

 High school students in the entire county go to Tonopah High School of Nye County School District.

 The county is in the service area of Great Basin College.

 Climate

-The Köppen Climate System classifies the weather in this area as semi-arid, abbreviated BSk.
-This climate type occurs primarily on the periphery of true deserts in low-latitude semiarid steppe regions.
+The Köppen climate classification classifies the weather in Dyer as a cool arid climate, abbreviated BWk.
+This climate type occurs primarily in mid-latitude rain shadow regions located eastward from high mountains.